By Carole Howard | Special to The PREVIEW

-After the concert there will be an informal reception with a jam session in the DoubleTree’s Animas River Lounge.
+After the concert, there will be an informal reception with a jam session in the DoubleTree’s Animas River Lounge.
 All attendees are welcome.

 Multiple Pagosa Springs youth have benefited from scholarships from the Sullivan Foundation.

-They include members of the Pagosa Springs Girls Choir, Kathleen Isberg’s piano student Jovanka Ponce de Leon and Venita Burch’s voice student Gustavo Palma, piano student Mark Holladay, and voice and piano student Regina Sikes.
+They include members of the Pagosa Springs Girls Choir, Kathleen Isberg’s piano student Jovanka Ponce de Leon, and Venita Burch’s voice student Gustavo Palma, piano student Mark Holladay and voice and piano student Regina Sikes.

-KT has sung in several venues in the U.S., including Carnegie Hall, Lincoln Center, the Spoleto Festival and the Kennedy Center in Washington, D.C., as well as in London, China and Australia.
+KT has sung in several venues in the U.S. including Carnegie Hall, Lincoln Center, the Spoleto Festival and the Kennedy Center in Washington, D.C., as well as in London, China and Australia.
 Her theater credits include Broadway, where she starred in Marilyn Monroe’s role of Loralei in “Gentlemen Prefer Blondes.”
 She also performed and danced the tango with Sting in “Threepenny Opera.”

-Tim is well-known in Pagosa Springs for his many local performances when the dance floor is jammed with people doing the Texas two-step and line dances to his music, both original and covers of such greats as George Jones and the Eagles.
-Tim has performed in seven countries.
+Tim is well-known in Pagosa Springs for his many local performances where the dance floor is jammed with people doing the Texas two-step and line dances to his music, both original and covers of such greats as George Jones and the Eagles.
+Tim Sullivan has performed in seven countries.
 He also has played with the Los Angeles Philharmonic and in Carnegie Hall, and been a featured performer with country stars such as Alan Jackson, Willie Nelson, Vince Gill, Glen Campbell and Tammy Wynette.